 Popular Low Cost Options

 You need quality coverage but you don’t have to pay for items you don’t need.
 For young adults, additional information is on this page.
 After 2014, many children under age 19 were able to purchase single plans.
 Since 2002, they were eliminated by most of the large carriers because of changes in the law.

 Cheap medical insurance plans often include higher deductibles on the larger claims to reduce the premium.
 As an example, by increasing the deductible from $1,000 to $5,000, rates can reduce by as much as $4,000- $5,000 per year for families and $2,000 per year for an individual.
 For healthy individuals and families that don’t have many major claims, we highly recommend considering this option.
 Unless you submit many claims, your savings will be substantial.
 And if you have no major health issues, generally you can change deductibles on your policy anniversary date.
 In some states, deductibles as high as $25,000 are available.

-Another common feature is limiting the number of covered office visits.
+Another common feature of “catastrophic” or “limited benefit” plans is restricting the number of covered office visits.
 Many “Saver” and “Value” policies provide benefits for only two or three symptomatic physician visits.
 However, typically, these types of policies often cost hundreds of dollars less per month than conventional family plans.
 If you do not have many office visits per year, it may be advisable to consider this type of health care coverage, if no other affordable option meets your budget, and/or you missed the Open Enrollment deadline.